How to Intercept Negative Reviews Before They Hit the App Store

 Keep it short — a category selector and a free-text field are usually enough.
 When the user submits, track the feedback with structured event parameters:

-// Track negative feedback with categorized reasons
+// Android (Kotlin).
+Track negative feedback with categorized reasons.

-AmplySDK.track("NegativeFeedbackProvided", mapOf(
+amply.track("NegativeFeedbackProvided", mapOf(

 "reason" to "app_crashes",